Rashmiranjan07/Todo-app/README.md

 ## 📖 Description:-

-A simple, user-friendly To-Do app that helps you keep track of your tasks, stay organized, and boost productivity.
-This app allows users to add, edit, delete, and mark tasks as complete in the basis of categories.
+A simple and user-friendly To-Do app designed to help you stay organized, focused, and productive.
+This app allows users to create, edit, delete, and mark tasks as complete, all while categorizing them for better task management.
+Whether you're tracking personal goals, educational tasks, or work-related items, this app keeps everything in one place

 # 🚀 Features:-